invicta117/my-aliases/README.md

 ```
 Source the aliases file in your shell configuration:

-Open your .zshrc or .zprofile file:
+Open your .bashrc or .zshrc file:
 ```bash
 nano ~/.bashrc
 ```

-Add the following line to source the aliases file:
+Add the following line to your run commands file:
 ```bash
 source /path/to/my-aliases/my-aliases.sh
 ```